hadronlabs-org/drop-points-crawler/README.md

     3. Update the task status to `ready`
     4. In case of error, update the task status to `fail`
 4. Aggregate the data for the users and store it in the database
-5. Update `referal_balance` for the users who passed KYC who referred the users
+5. Update `referral_balance` for the users who passed KYC who referred the users
 6. Update the tasks status to `processed`

 ## Database schema